-There are some clear rules when it comes to writing press releases - covering everything from news angles to structure.
+There are some clear rules when it comes to writing press releases - covering everything from the news angle to structure.
 Debbie Leven of The PR Coach offers a complete guide to writing press releases that get results

 Before you write and issue a press release, ask "Is there news value in this story?
-And, “Does it warrant a release?”
-Too often organisations feel obliged to write press releases using material that is not newsworthy.
-Fact: if the journalist does not consider it newsworthy, it won't get coverage.
-Your aim is to get coverage and raise awareness among your target audiences.
+Too often businesses write press releases about topics that are not newsworthy.
+Fact: if the journalist does not consider it your release newsworthy and engaging, it won't get coverage.

-There are key elements that a journalist looks for in a story — and the human interest angle is key.
-Do you have a human interest angle, and can you show that your news has an impact on people?
+There are key elements that journalists looks for in a press release - the human interest angle is key.
+Can you show that your news has good PR?

-Once you have decided that you have a story to tell, you need to draft your release abiding by very clear rules.
-These rules are designed to make it as easy as possible for journalists to use your material.
+Once you have decided that you have a story to tell, you need to understand the rules for writing a press release.
+These are designed to make it as easy as possible for journalists to use your material.

 What should go into a press release?